project-nig/node/README.md

 ## Contribute to the Development

 New contributors are very welcome and needed.
-Discover how you can contribute [here](CONTRIBUTING.md).
+Check out the [good first issue](https://github.com/project-nig/beta_node/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) to easily see how you can contribute [here](CONTRIBUTING.md).

 ## Running Integration tests